 EMP commitments Comp Evidence Comments, Concerns (C) and Recommendations (Rec) 1.
 Non-conformances: Should an environmental impact occur which is outside the normal operating environmental conditions of the mine (and is not considered an environmental emergency), it can be raised as a non-conformance.
 Non-conformances can be raised by any employee, customer or interested and affected party.
-If a non-conformance is raised the mine will: Record the non-conformance and undertake the actions described below.
-The applicable responsible person will then: Implement corrective action if required.
-Identify the root cause of the non-conformance.
+If a non-conformance is raised the mine will: V. I. d All non-conformances are either recorded by the security in the observation book or recorded directly by the environmental professional.
+Record the non-conformance and undertake the actions described below.
+The applicable responsible person will then: ✓ Verbal and document If necessary the non-conformances are digitally recorded on SAP in which the applicable investigations are implemented.
+Implement corrective action if required. or processors Identify the root cause of the non-conformance.
 Identify and implement preventative actions to ensure that it does not re-occur.
-Once all actions and investigations have been completed, it can be documented and signed off. ~ Verbal and document All non-conformances are either recorded by the security in the observation book or recorded directly by the environmental professional.
-If necessary the non-conformances are digitally recorded on SAP in which the applicable investigations are implemented.
+Once all actions and investigations have been completed, it can be documented and signed off.